Tree of Life Lutheran Church

 Is there a dress code?: We think of ourselves as relaxed.
 Some dress in slacks and tie or in a dress, others come in blue jeans.
 We’ve yet to have an adult come barefoot, but this would likely not be too big a deal.
 We fall somewhere between boardroom and poolside.

 Who takes communion?: As a congregation of the ELCA, we affirm that holy communion is the meal of the baptized.
 Those who are baptized are invited.
 There is no specific age at which one is prepared, and adults are still trying to figure out how God can be so graceful as to be in bread and wine.

-What’s in communion?: The bread is made with wheat flour, and is NOT gluten free.
+What’s in communion?: The bread is made with wheat flour, and is NOT gluten free, but there are gluten free wafers available.
 There is a common cup with wine, as well as pre-filled individual cups with wine and white grape juice.
 Tree of Life has no rules about who can have wine and who cannot.
-There are three year olds who drink wine and adults who drink grape juice.

 What Bible do you use?: Lutherans usually use the standard Protestant Canon of 66 books (39 Old Testament, 27 New Testament).
 Sometimes, though, we will read things that do not appear here but are nonetheless in other church’s Bibles, though this is rare.
 In worship and in Sunday school, we use the New Revised Standard Version of the Bible.
 It preserves the ambiguity and richness of the text while putting it in language comprehensible to contemporary Americans.
 There is no “official” or “authorized” version in the Lutheran church, so if you like to read a different translation, you will not find us opposing that.
 We just use this one here.